On the cluster admission problem for cloud computing: Designing new Admission Control Policies

+In this section, we first define the complex random variables $L_n^{\tilde{x}}$ in terms of simpler random variables that directly arise from the processes.
+The essence of our approach is to take this definition of $L_n$ and use it to compute approximate moments of $L_n$ (i.e., approximate summary statistics of the behavior of the random variable).
+We then use these approximate moments to design new policies.

-With these first two assumptions, we can now describe the future evolution of the cluster using the following random variables (which have a superscript to indicate deployment $x$ being referenced which we omit for brevity). \begin{itemize} \item $C$ is the variable denoting the number of active cores at time step 0. \item $Y_i$ is the random variable denoting the number of scale outs that occur between time step $i-1$ and time step $i$, assuming the deployment has not died. \item $S_{i,l}$ is the size the $l$'th scale out request would have, assuming at least $l$ scale out requests occur between time step $i-1$ and time step $i$. \item $Z_{n,i,k}$ is the binary random variable denoting whether the $k$'th core activated between time steps $i-1$ and $i$ would still be active in time step $n$, assuming at least $k$ cores were activated and the deployment has not died.
-If $i=0$, this refers to the set of cores already active at time step 0. \item $D_i$ is the random variable which is 1 if $x$ would not have died due to a lack of active cores before time step $i$.
+We can describe $L_n^{\tilde{x}}$ using the following random variables (which have a superscript $\tilde{x}$ which we generally omit for brevity): \begin{itemize} \item $C$ is the variable denoting the number of active cores at time step 0. \item $Y_i$ is the random variable denoting the number of scale outs that occur between time step $i-1$ and time step $i$, assuming the deployment has not died. \item $S_{i,l}$ is the size the $l$'th scale out request would have, assuming at least $l$ scale out requests occur between time step $i-1$ and time step $i$. \item $Z_{n,i,k}$ is the binary random variable denoting whether the $k$'th core activated between time steps $i-1$ and $i$ would still be active in time step $n$, assuming at least $k$ cores were activated and the deployment has not died.
+For $i=0$, this instead refers to whether the $k$'th core that is active at timestep $0$ is still active at time step $n$. \item $D_i$ is the random variable which is 1 if $x$ would not have died due to a lack of active cores before time step $i$.
 It can be defined recursively as

 \item $B_n$ is the random variable denoting the number of cores that were active at time step 0 and are still active in time step $n$, which can be calculated as